 Similar to all new technology, it can take a while for people to completely trust in this new type of product.
 The advantage of the traditional key lock is that you know it is going to work, is going to secure your home and most of all you know how to operate it.

-What do you need to consider when buying a smart lock in 2020?
+What do you need to consider when buying a smart door lock in 2021?

 With the start of the new decade there are some things that you may want to consider whilst you shop around for your new smart lock to make sure it is the best model for you.